 Comment

-M-PACT Chattanooga: Where Men Connect - May Grant Winner
+M-PACT Chattanooga: Where Men Connect - Making Connection Cool Again

 In a time when male loneliness is a silent epidemic, M-PACT is breaking the cycle - Chattanooga-style.
 With a $3K grant from the UNFoundation, they’re throwing a citywide outdoor fest that's more “cold plunge and high fives” than “group therapy vibes.”